Parodia ottonis subsp. horstii (F.Ritter) Hofacker

-Parodia ottonis subsp. horstii is a solitary or slowly clustering cactus with flattened or spherical stem with 16 to 16 ribs.
-The stem is green with crown covered in spiny white wool, up to 1 foot (30 cm) tall and up to 6 inches (15 cm) in diameter.
-The flowers are yellowish-orange, pink or violet-purple, up to 1.4 inches (3.5 cm) in diameter and appear in early spring.
+Parodia ottonis subsp. horstii is a solitary or slowly clustering cactus with flattened or spherical stems that have 6 to 16 ribs.
+The stems are green with a crown covered in spiny white wool, up to 1 foot (30 cm) tall and up to 6 inches (15 cm) in diameter.
+Flowers are yellowish-orange, pink or violet-purple, up to 1.4 inches (3.5 cm) in diameter, and appear in early spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
 However, it is key to remember that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
 However, unlike other cacti species, you don't need to stop watering entirely.
 Lastly, make sure to fertilize during the growing season for the best results.